MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 In this step, you create another version of the source extension **Ext X**.
 This version will contain the objects and code that you want to finally publish.

-1. Create an AL project for **Ext Y**.
+1. Create an AL project for **Ext X**.
-2. In the app.json file, set up a dependency on the source extension **Ext X**.
+2. Add a table definition and code for **TableA** that exactly matches the definition in the original source extension.
-3. Add a table definition and code for **TableA** that exactly matches the definition in the original source extension.
+3. Add a table object for **TableC** and field definition for **C-1** that matches the definitions in the original **TableC** object of the source extension.
-4. Add a table object **TableC**.
-Then, add a field definition for field **C-1** that matches its definition in the original **TableC** object of the source extension.
+3. In the app.json file, increase the `version` value.
-5. Compile the extension package.
+4. Compile the extension package.

 ### Create new empty version of transition extension (Ext Z v2)